paula4230/paula4230/README.md

 Unmerged projects:
 1. Xero integration on ERPNext

-Would be glad to discuss
+Would be glad to discuss other projects and workflows or share my CV outside Github :rocket: